molily/molily.de/_posts/2020-11-21-testing-angular.md

 WebDriver is a high-level, generic, HTTP-based protocol.
 It connects the test running on one machine with a browser possibly running on another machine.
 The level of control over the browser is limited.

+<aside class="margin-note">Flexibility vs. reliability</aside>

 Not all frameworks build on WebDriver.
 Some frameworks integrate more directly into the browser.
 This makes them more reliable, less complex, but also less flexible since they only support few browsers.

-In this guide, we will discuss two frameworks, one of each category: _Protractor_, which is based on WebDriver, and _Cypress_, which does not use WebDriver.
+In this guide, we will learn about two frameworks, one of each category:

+- _Protractor_, which is based on WebDriver,
+- _Cypress_, which does not use WebDriver.

 <div class="book-sources" markdown="1">
 - [WebDriver protocol](https://www.w3.org/TR/webdriver/)